How I Quit My Job to Become an Online Entrepreneur

 Many folks who saw me as arrogant and stupid were watching, to me I knew they were waiting for me to fail, and my mind was made up never to let them.
 I had fears – great fears!
 The fear of the unknown; all the “what if’s” in the world would run through my mind daily.
 Just what if I was wrong, and pursuing happiness and joy at work is just a mere myth, what if I never make it through?
 I’m grateful for my heritage, I’m grateful for mentors, and tutors that I’ve had.
 I’m grateful I have a perfect understanding and application of fear.
 Instead of setting me back, fear was my motivation to keep going – converting fear into productivity is very important.
 I think I shared an idea about that before in my previous blog.

-The journey was not smooth, my major business as a freelancer with a friend and brother resulted in major loss in millions.
-I not only lost everything I have saved during my working moments, I was also in debt in 7 figures.
+The journey was not smooth, my major business as a freelancer with a friend and brother resulted in a major loss in millions.
+I not only lost everything I have saved during my working moments, but I was also in debt in 7 figures.
 Life became more muddled up.
 I was so broke I couldn’t even buy data to blog.
 I woke up frustrated.
 But in those moments of “idleness and frustrations” was where my major initiatives were birthed.
-Those moment only put more steel in my convictions about what I want.
+Those moments only put more steel in my convictions about what I want.
 I became more creative, I learned to fail, I learned never to stop.
-I went as far as fixing my friends laundry just to be able to pay some bills.
-Deep in my mind I knew the decision to quit my job was a right one.
+I went as far as fixing my friends’ laundry just to be able to pay some bills.
+Deep in my mind, I knew the decision to quit my job was a right one.

 I have not gotten there yet.
 I’m still in the quest of pursuing my dreams.
 As a matter of fact, I’m just starting out.
 That was why I started this blog entirely new.
 I am ready to learn, relearn and unlearn.